Dianna Cowern

 Dianna Cowern (born May 4, 1989) is an American science communicator and physicist, who has run the YouTube channel Physics Girl since its inception in 2011.
 Her videos explain physical phenomena in everyday life, using an informal, fast-paced style.
 The series was produced in partnership with the PBS Digital Studios from 2015 until 2020.

 Cowern started Physics Girl in 2011 after graduating with a bachelor's degree in physics from the Massachusetts Institute of Technology.
 After winning a 2014 video competition from the Alan Alda Center for Communicating Science, the series started being produced by PBS Digital Studios, whereupon she began working on content creation full-time.
 Cowern won Best Web Personality at the 2018 Webby Awards and was included in the 2019 Forbes 30 under 30.
-She developed long COVID in July 2022, becoming housebound and unable to produce videos.
+She developed long COVID in July 2022, becoming housebound and unable to produce videos until 2026.

 Early life and education

 Dianna Cowern was born on May 4, 1989, and raised on Kauai island in Hawaii.
 Her father was a tree farmer and her mother ran a bed and breakfast.
 Through most of her early education, Cowern was fascinated by mathematics.
-She went to a high school with eighty students and has credited her two physics teachers with sparking her interest in the subject.
+She attended the Island School: a K-12 private school that had eighty students in her high school class, and has credited her two physics teachers with sparking her interest in the subject.
 During this time, she was inspired by Neil deGrasse Tyson and became interested in science communication.
+In her junior year, Cowern was named a Commended Student in the 2007 National Merit Scholarship Program.

 Cowern studied physics at the Massachusetts Institute of Technology (MIT), graduating in 2011 with a Bachelor of Science.
 While at MIT, she researched dark matter under Jocelyn Monroe.
 After graduation, Cowern was a research fellow at the Harvard–Smithsonian Center for Astrophysics, where she researched low-metallicity stars under Anna Frebel.
 After her fellowship, she moved to San Diego.